IamSandipanBhowmick/NeuromorphicPrims/README.md

 In this paper, Prim’s algorithm is analyzed from a neuromorphic computing perspective for solving the **Minimum Spanning Tree (MST)** problem using Spiking Neural Networks.

+The goal of the paper is to explore how classical graph algorithms can be studied and implemented from a neuromorphic computing perspective.

+In particular, the research direction  is motivated by questions such as:

+- Can classical algorithms be represented using spike-based computation?
+- How can graph problems, such as MST, be expressed in a neuromorphic setting?
+- What are the possible advantages and limitations of neuromorphic algorithms?
+- Can neuromorphic computing be pushed beyond cognitive tasks toward more general-purpose computation?

 ## About This Repository

 This repository is an attempt to replicate and study the above work.